cascadiaquakes/cvm-tools-book/usage/cvm_writer_3D.md

 # cvm_writer

-In this tutorial, we will use the `cvm_writer` tool to convert the `Cascadia_ANT+RF_Delph2018` raw data into CVM model files.
+In this tutorial, we will use the `cvm_writer` tool to convert the `Cascadia_ANT+RF_Delph2018` raw 3D data (latitude, longitude, and depth coordinates) into CVM model files.
 Specifically, we aim to convert a CSV model to netCDF and GeoCSV formats.
 To achieve this, we need:

 - The model data in CSV format
 - A global parameter file